 The controls in this group allow you to choose a particle shape by using the alpha or color information from another layer in your timeline to create a custom shape.

-The Shape Image menu chooses the layer in the timeline used to create the custom shape.
+Shape Image: chooses the layer in the timeline used to create the custom shape.

-The Shape Use menu determines how the Shape Image layer media is used to create the shape.
+Shape Use: determines how the Shape Image layer media is used to create the shape.
 Choose Alpha, Inverted Alpha, Color, Inverted Color, or Source.
 Alpha and Inverted Alpha use the alpha channel information to determine the particle shape.
 Color and Inverted Color use the color information to determine the particle shape.
 Source produces particles that are small copies of the original image.

 |Shape Use=Alpha||Shape Use=Inverted Alpha|